TapwaveZodiac/novelaiUKB/docs/GPT.md

 Science fiction has us think of [**artificial intelligence**](https://en.wikipedia.org/wiki/Artificial_intelligence) as something for robots and alien spaceships, but the reality is very different.
-In this context, an artificial intelligence is quite unlike the *natural intelligence* exhibited by humans.
+In this context, an artificial intelligence is very different from the *natural intelligence* exhibited by humans.

 The phrase that conjures thoughts of robotic assassins and intelligent holographic people is actually [**artificial general intelligence**](https://en.wikipedia.org/wiki/Artificial_general_intelligence), or **AGI**.